Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Too bad this isn't video, so you could see the waving motion of what I guess are anemones.

-Here's the enclosure wall on Kerien; the base boulders are fantastic, but the coral jumble is a real hazard, unstable and wicked-sharp.
+Here's the enclosure wall on Kerien; the base boulders are honest-to-God megaliths, but the coral jumble is a real hazard, unstable and wicked-sharp.

 We're made our way around to the far side of the same enclosure; a nearly buried shipwreck offers a bit more protection to the stones.
 You can see what happens if the government doesn't keep the forest at bay.